-How to get to San Giorgio Maggiore from St. Mark’s square
+How to get to San Giorgio Maggiore from St. Mark’s Square

 Tickets

 Purchase your tickets at the terminal.
-There is no ticket booth on San Girorgio Maggiore so be sure to get return tickets or onward to elsewhere.
-Return tickets cost 10 euro each (Oct 2018).
-There is also an option for a 75 minute ticket for 7.50 euro but you would need to make sure you are at a terminal before the time is up.
+There is no ticket booth on San Giorgio Maggiore so be sure to get return tickets or onward to elsewhere.
+Return tickets cost €10 each.
+There is also an option for a 75 minute ticket for €7.50 but you would need to make sure you are at a terminal before the time is up.

 Tickets need to be validated before boarding, a machine is located on the ferry platform.

-I couldn’t find information online while in Venice but here is the ACTV waterbus timetable, click on line 2.
+I couldn’t find information online while in Venice but here is the ACTV water bus timetable, click on line 2.

 Riding the Vaporetto

 We were too tight to pay 80 euro for a gondola ride so it was good to be able to be out on the water in Venice even for a brief moment.
-The journey from St. Mark’s to San Giorgio Maggiore is a very quick one and we did wonder whether it was worth 20 euro (2 return tickets) but it was interesting seeing all the different boats coming past.
+The journey from St. Mark’s to San Giorgio Maggiore is a very quick one.
+We did wonder whether it was worth €20 (2 return tickets) but it was interesting seeing all the different boats coming past.
 You could get on at a different stop if you want to ride the vaporetto longer.
-There are seats in an undercover area, we chose to stand in the open air area.
+There are seats in an undercover area, we chose to stand in the open-air area.

 San Giorgio Maggiore has an art and culture scene with a foundation centre, concert hall, theatre and a glass museum.
-If I’d have known at the time, I would have visited the glass museum, entrance is free.
+If I’d known at the time, I would have visited the glass museum, entrance is free.
 During our time there, the foundation had an outdoor exhibition of ten chapels created by ten architects from around the world.

 We walked around to the other side of the island and looked out over the water.
-Walking through the forested area gave me an eerie vibe and I was ready to keep moving.

 Chiesa Di San Giorgio Maggiore

 The church on the island was designed by Andre Palladio and completed in 1610 after his death.
 The marble exterior is stunningly white and shines bright, visible from the other side of the canal.
-Inside the church contains paintings by the artist Tintoretto.
+Inside, the church contains paintings by the artist Tintoretto.

 The bell tower

-The campanile or bell tower of the church of San Giorgio Maggiore is accessible via lift.
+The campanile or bell tower of the church of San Giorgio Maggiore is accessible via a lift.
 Entry is through the church, where you will find the ticket counter.
-We paid 6 euro each and got in line for the elevator.
+We paid €6 each and got in line for the elevator.
 Only 6 people are allowed up at one time, there was only one group in front of us so we didn’t have to wait long.

 View Venice from above

-The lift is in the centre and you are able to walk all the way around the tower, getting spectacular views of Venice from above.
+The lift is in the centre and you are able to walk all the way around the tower, getting spectacular panoramic views of Venice from above.

 Was the trip over to San Giorgio Maggiore worth it?

-We felt that 20 euro for 2 return tickets on a very short journey was a little steep.
+We felt that €20 for 2 return tickets on a very short journey was a bit much.
 You could board at one of the other stops and be out on the water longer.
-We did enjoy being able to see St. Mark’s square from across the water and getting there turned out to be simple once we found the right ferry terminal.
-The bell tower of Chiesa Di San Giorgio Maggiore offers spectacular views and we were able to escape the crazy crowded St. Mark’s area.
+We did enjoy being able to see St. Mark’s Square from across the water and getting there turned out to be simple once we found the right ferry terminal.

-Click here to read about our one night stay in Venice and how to avoid the crowds.
+Read: one-night stay in Venice and how to avoid the crowds.